Skip to content

 An International Symposium was held at St Edmund’s College in Cambridge on 10 September 2018 which was co-sponsored by Clarion Housing Group and L&Q. The event also formed part of the European Network for Housing Research’s 30-year anniversary celebrations and received a donation from UK’s Collaborative Centre for Housing Evidence.

-Following the launch of the Future Shape of the Sector Commission report ‘Building Homes, Building Trust’ (June 2018), this symposium brought together eighty international academics, industry leaders and policy makers from twelve different countries to carry forward the Commission’s work, share latest findings and inform thinking around the future directions in not-for-profit housing, neighbourhood development, governance, and finance.
+Following the launch of the Future Shape of the Sector Commission report ‘Building Homes, Building Trust’ (June 2018), this symposium brought together eighty international academics, industry leaders and policymakers from twelve different countries to carry forward the Commission’s work, share latest findings and inform thinking around the future directions in not-for-profit housing, neighbourhood development, governance, and finance.

-This major impact event was global in outlook, with the aim of developing a cross-cultural exchange and an on-going research agenda to support the sector in addressing the housing challenges facing today and those of future generations.
+This major impact event was global in outlook, with the aim of developing a cross-cultural exchange and an ongoing research agenda to support the sector in addressing the housing challenges facing today and those of future generations.

 Speakers

 The main conference was opened by Lord Andrew Turnbull (chair of the Future Shape of the Sector Commission) and Professor Peter Boelhouwer (chair of the European Network for Housing Research).
-Clare Miller (director of governance and compliance, Clarion Housing Group) then outlined the aims of the Commission and its key messages, stressing that academic research plays a critical role, particularly in reflecting on how housing and land markets operate, the financial, or regulatory constraints on the sector and the unintended consequences of following particular courses of action.
+Clare Miller (Director of Governance and Compliance, Clarion Housing Group) then outlined the aims of the Commission and its key messages, stressing that academic research plays a critical role, particularly in reflecting on how housing and land markets operate, the financial, or regulatory constraints on the sector and the unintended consequences of following particular courses of action.

 Marina Alcalde-Irisson (deputy CEO, Paris Habitat) and Professor Vincent Gruis (Delft University of Technology) followed by highlighting the common challenges facing the Not-for-Profit housing sectors in France and the Netherlands, respectively, stressing the acute affordable housing backlogs and funding systems that are equally under pressure.

-Professor David Mullins (University of Birmingham), Dr Gerard Van Bortel (Delft University of Technology) and Paddy Gray (University of Ulster and Board member of Wheatley Group) then spoke on how international academic research can support the Not for profit housing sector, reflecting on the benefits of comparative and longitudinal research which critically analyses how the sector manages conflicting commercial and social goals, and how to retain a social purpose through on-going resident and community engagement.
+Professor David Mullins (University of Birmingham), Dr Gerard Van Bortel (Delft University of Technology) and Paddy Gray (University of Ulster and Board member of Wheatley Group) then spoke on how international academic research can support the Not for profit housing sector, reflecting on the benefits of comparative and longitudinal research which critically analyses how the sector manages conflicting commercial and social goals, and how to retain a social purpose through ongoing resident and community engagement.

-Each of the speakers made links to research methods, theoretical contributions to debates and the importance of on-going learning exchange between practitioners and academics.
+Each of the speakers made links to research methods, theoretical contributions to debates and the importance of ongoing learning exchange between practitioners and academics.

 Working groups